capybarajtmc/Echo-VR-Installer/README.md

+# Fork
+This fork is just for me to install my own echorelay servers onto my quest by modifying this because it works.
+Fix EchoRewind :pray:

 The Installer installs Echo on Quest and PC

 To use it, just go to the release page and download the specific build for either Windows, macOS or Linux.